JustMoney app

 You must be 18 years or older

-• Your South African ID document or smart ID card.
+• Your South African ID document or smart card

-• Most recent proof of income, for example, a payslip.
+• Your most recent proof of income, for example, a payslip

-• Your last three months’ bank statements, or in lieu of this, payslips.
+• Your last three months’ bank statements or payslips

 Loan amount